POETSII/dpd-baremetal/README.md

 make sync-visual-oilwater-smallest
 ```

+Providing these options allows for some breathing-room when developing.
+The
+`fastest` is the ideal performance we want, but when prototyping new features,
+the `smallest` version may allow us to fit everything inside the limited POLite
+instruction space.
+Once the feature is tested and working, then it can be
+optimised to fit within the instruction space, and used with `fastest` to
+profile and find how this affects the simulator performance.

 ### DRAM

 Large volumes may not fully fit in SRAM.
 In this case, when running with the